FaithKauwe/blue-harvest-frontend/README.md

 This was a 3 week long project built for my capstone project at Ada Developers’ Academy.
 Project goals included building a desktop app from the ground up, using a full stack of learned and newer technologies.
 I chose to use React, Javascript, html and css for the front end.
 I started this process by using the create-react-app boilerplate, then adding react-router-dom
 When the FE server (npm start) is started and BE server is started (flask run), the FE will show a main Dashboard/ home page where there are various calendar days to click and input/ view/ query data

+The local server version of this repo works very well, with no found bugs.
+The heroku deployed version seems to have some random bugs, research suggests this may be because heroku doesn't deploy well with mySQL, but this option is available.
+If user would like to switch from local server to deployed version, simply switch between commented out lines in dashboard.js which is found src>>components>>mainDashboard>>dashboard.js the lines in question are lines 11 and 12 of this file which will change the backend connection

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).